VictorAkan/VictorAkan/README.md

 React Native Developer
 ----------------------------------------------------------------------

-Passionate Web, React Native, and Cybersecurity Analyst with a strong foundation in Kotlin.
-With 2 years of hands-on experience in Frontend web development using React, I've successfully built and deployed real-world applications to address global challenges.
+Passionate Web and React Native Developer, with a strong foundation in JavaScript.
+With 2 years of hands-on experience in front-end web development using React, I've successfully built and deployed real-world applications to address global challenges.
 My expertise lies in crafting innovative solutions that combine cutting-edge technologies with a focus on security and user experience.
 Let's collaborate on building the future of the web together!

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [vikurekong123@gmail.com](mailto:vikurekong123@gmail.com)